 How to access the vaccine

-Mpox vaccines are available through Local Public Health Units (LPHUs) and certain sexual health clinics and health services.
+Mpox vaccines are available through certain sexual health clinics, Local Public Health Units (LPHUs), hospitals and select practitioners.
 To identify your nearest LPHU, use the map located below.

 Metro LPHU clinics